Epson Home Cinema 2150 Review

-The Home Cinema 2150 was one of the most user friendly models we tested, sharing the top score of 7 out of 10 in this metric with the BenQ HT2050A.
+The Home Cinema 2150 was one of the most user friendly models we tested, sharing the top score of 7 out of 10 in this metric.
 It offers a lot of adjustability with both vertical and horizontal keystone correction and vertical lens shift.
 There is alos a 1-1.6x optical zoom. this gives you a lot of room for error if you want to the 2150 on a permanent mount.
 If you place it on a flat surface, the leg adjustment is quick and easy.
 Just press the release button, slide the leg the height you want, and then release the release button.

 We weren't fans of the 2150's remote.
 Its buttons are fairly small and grouped close together, making pushing the wrong button by accident a common occurrence.
 The remote is also not backlit, making things even harder in a dark home theater setting.
 This isn't a huge deal as, once you have your projector set up, you probably won't use its remote for much besides turning it on and maybe selecting inputs.

 The 2150 was the brightest of the home theater geared models we tested, producing 1943 lumens in our testing.
 In a dark, home theater setting the 2150 has more than enough brightness.
 However, the 2150 still struggled when we used it in a well lit room.
 During our presentation testing it struggled to overpower ambient light and project a clear, white background.
 Instead, the backgrounds of graphs had a blueish tint to them.
 Images projected in a bright room didn't look terrible, but this certainly wouldn't be our first choice as a presentation machine.
 If you want a good, 1080p projector that can handle presentation take a look at the Epson EX9200.